tomeshnet/ipfs-live-streaming/README.md

 one or more `ipfs-mirror` servers that pin the live streaming content and run additional gateways.

-All the servers described above are provisioned using Vagrant on Digital Ocean.
+All the servers described above are provisioned using Terraform on Digital Ocean.
 In addition, the RTMP stream can be consumed by other services to provide a parallel stream that does not involve IPFS.